ritesh-karankal/qr-code-component/README-template.md

 I have learnt css before but I didnt practiced it when I came to make a website on my own I struggled to align items.

 Today I learnt
+Practiced tracing design in Figma.
 How to center a div using flex-box.
 How to make a card.
 How to change text properties.
+How to make design.
+Make a design pixel perfect.
+was confused between max height and min -height but got little clarity.
+Got to know about some CSS reset.

 To see how you can add code snippets, see below: